slackapi/java-slack-sdk/docs/guides/slash-commands.md

 # Slash Commands

-[Slash Commands](https://api.slack.com/interactivity/slash-commands) allow users to invoke your app by typing a string into the message composer box.
+[Slash Commands](https://api.slack.com/interactivity/slash-commands) allow users to invoke your app from the message composer box.

 Responding to slash command invocations is a common use case.
-Your app has to respond to the request within 3 seconds by `ack()` method for sure.
+Your app has to respond to the request within 3 seconds by `ack()` method.
 Otherwise, the user will see the timeout error on Slack.

 ### Slack App Configuration